slost1/L2jServer/L2_GameServer_T1/README.txt

 Full GNU/GPL License is included in LICENSE.TXT file.

 Whereas L2J is distributed under the terms of GNU/GPL, we require you to:
-a) Preserve logon notice.
+a) Preserve login notice.
 This gives us, L2J Developers, appropriate credit for our hard work done during our free time without any revenues.